discordjs/guide/guide/miscellaneous/parsing-mention-arguments.md

 Previously you learn how to use rudimentary string related functions to turn the special mention syntax Discord uses into a proper discord.js User object.
 But using Regular Expressions (aka "RegEx" or "RegExp"), you can condense all that logic into a single line!
 Crazy, right?

 If you have never worked with Regular Expressions before, this might seem daunting.
 But in fact, you already have used regular expressions.
 Remember `withoutPrefix.split(/ +/);`?
 This little `/ +/` is actually a Regular Expression.
-The `/` on either side tell JavaScript where the Regular Expression begins and where it ends, the stuff inbetween is it is content.
+The `/` on either side tell JavaScript where the Regular Expression begins and where it ends, the stuff in between is it is content.

 ::: tip
 For a more detailed explanation please consult the [MDN's documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp).